 - Upper Divisional Clerks (UDCs)

 Candidates willing to appear in SSC’s CGL examination must possess a Bachelor’s degree to become eligible for the examination.
 However, candidates appearing for the final year of graduation examination may also appear in the CGL examination provisionally.
 Candidates applying for the post of Junior Statistical Officer must have statistics as a subject at bachelor level and those applying for Statistical Investigator Grade II must have studied Statistics as a subject in all the three years of graduation course.

 SSC CGL is usually conducted once in a year.
 This is a Multi-Tier examination, including Tier I, Tier II, a computer proficiency test, and an interview.

-2. Combined Higher Secondary Level (Written/Descriptive test)
+2. Combined Higher Secondary Level (CHSL)

 The Combined Metric Level examination is conducted to recruit following staff in various departments: